isomerpages/dsta-capvista/index.md

       id: infocols
       infoboxes:
         - title: Who we Are
-          description: A subsidiary of DSTA, Cap Vista scouts for tech companies with potential dual-use applications for defence.
+          description: We scouts for tech companies with potential dual-use applications for defence.
         - title: What we Do
           description: We invest in and engage with early-stage tech companies.
         - title: What we Offer